Mike Mayock: Oakland / Las Vegas Raiders

 On December 31, 2018, Mayock was hired to be the general manager of the Oakland Raiders.
-One of Mayock's first splashes as general manager was trading for embittered Pittsburgh Steelers wide receiver Antonio Brown.
+One of Mayock's first breakthroughs as general manager was trading for Pittsburgh Steelers wide receiver Antonio Brown.
 In his first draft with the team, Mayock used the team's three first-round picks on Clelin Ferrell, Josh Jacobs, and Johnathan Abram.
 Mayock was involved in a heated verbal exchange with Brown during a practice session prior to the start of the 2019 NFL season, in which Brown insulted Mayock as a "cracker".
-The altercation allegedly stemmed from an Instagram post in which Brown displayed a letter from Mayock that detailed approximately $54,000 in fines for absences during training camp, which led to Brown being released and eventually signing with the New England Patriots.
+The altercation allegedly stemmed from an Instagram post in which Brown displayed a letter from Mayock that detailed approximately $54,000 in fines for absences during training camp, which led to Brown being released and later signing with the New England Patriots.

-On January 17, 2022, Mayock was fired by the Raiders after the team's first playoff game since 2016.
+On January 17, 2022, the Raiders released Mayock after the team's first playoff game since 2017.
 The Raiders' overall record with Mayock was 25–24 in the regular season and 0–1 in the playoffs.
 Some of the Raiders' best picks during Mayock's tenure came after Round 1 including Trayvon Mullen (who was traded for a 7th round pick in 2022), Maxx Crosby, and Hunter Renfrow in 2019—and Divine Deablo and Nate Hobbs in 2021.
-None of Mayock's first round picks in the 2020 and 2021 NFL drafts (Henry Ruggs, Damon Arnette, and Alex Leatherwood) lasted a little more than a year with the team.
+None of Mayock's first round picks in the 2020 and 2021 NFL drafts (Henry Ruggs, Damon Arnette, and Alex Leatherwood) lasted a little more than a year with the team and did not play a single game since January 2023.
 Mayock has claimed he was fired, in part, for his belief that Rich Bisaccia should have been retained as head coach.

 Personal life

-Mayock has two children, Leigh and Mike, the latter of whom played football at Villanova.
-He also has two stepchildren, Mackenzie and Jack Miles.
+Mayock has two children, Leigh and Mike Jr., the latter of whom played football at Villanova.
+He also has two stepchildren.
 He resides in the Philadelphia Area with his wife Amanda and their rescue dog Willow.